010 230 0168 partsoncall123@gmail.com

 Money-Saving Tip

 Ford issued a recall for early EcoBoost cooling system problems.
-Check if your vehicle was affected and repaired under warranty.
+Check your VIN against the recall register before authorising any paid cooling repair — if your vehicle was affected and the recall was not completed, Ford is obligated to perform the repair.

 [Back to top ↑]